pdjr-signalk/pdjr-skplugin-devantech/README.md

   <dd>
     <p>
-    String containing a regular expression used to determine if a connection request from a remote client IP hould be accepted.
+    String containing a regular expression used to determine if a connection request from a remote client IP should be accepted.
     </p>
     <p>
     This property may (depending on the user's security sensitivity)